Last Updated on February 5, 2023 by Dave Farquhar

 Artefactors Plasticos S.A.

-The subsidiary produced toys for Marx for sale in Mexico and the rest of South America.
+The subsidiary produced toys for Marx for sale in Mexico.
 As the name suggests, Plastimarx made a lot of plastic toys, including toy soldiers and action figures.
 But not everything the company made was plastic.
 Plastimarx made metal toys too, sometimes with lithography tailored to the Mexican market, and sometimes just with the logo and packaging changed.

-Marx often shipped tooling for trains it no longer wanted to produce in the United States to Mexico.
+In 1957, Plastimarx started selling trains.
+Tooling was expensive to duplicate, so the first Plastimarx trains came from tooling for trains Marx no longer wanted to produce in the United States.
 Plastimarx used the former Hafner train tooling, and after Marx’s 999 diecast engine ran its course, it saw a second life in Mexico as a plastic engine.

 But Plastimarx didn’t just make Mexican versions of Marx toys.
 It had an arrangement Fisher-Price to produce and distribute Fisher-Price toys in Mexico as well.
 This relationship predated the ill-fated tie-up of Marx and Fisher-Price under Quaker Oats’ ownership in the United States.

 I frequently read statements that when Louis Marx sold his company to Quaker Oats in 1972, the Plastimarx subsidiary wasn’t part of the deal and it became a separate company.
 It did indeed become a separate company, but the sequence of events is complicated and Quaker Oats did control Plastimarx for a time.